How to Make a Job Offer:

 How long should you wait for a job offer response?

-We recommend giving them 3 days to think about it, ideally with the offer made on Friday, and the expiration on Monday.
+We recommend giving candidates three days to think about it, ideally with the offer made on Friday and the expiration on Monday.

 What if your offer of employment is rejected?

 Find out why.
 It's information you can use to help improve future offers.
 Also, keep things cordial, even if you're disappointed.
-The applicant may come back, and they may have smart friends they'll recommend if they've had a good experience.
-Send a nice response thanking them for their time, and asking if there was anything you could have done better.
+The applicant may come back or they may have friends they'll recommend if they've had a good experience.
+Send a nice response thanking them for their time and asking if there was anything you could have done better.

 What if you change your mind?